wallacegibbon/dependency-free-printf/README.md

 ## Introduction

-This is a simple `printf` implementation that do not have any library dependencies. (including libc)
+This is a simple `printf` implementation without any library dependencies.

+Some decisions were made to make it portable by sacrificing some speed.

 ## Usage

-Implement your own puts, then use it just like normal printf.
+Implement your own `puts`, then you can use it just like normal printf.

 ```c
 int my_puts(const char *s);